 By default, you can display dotted line managers in Plumsail Org Chart in SharePoint and Microsoft Teams when you use following data sources:

-It supports multiple dotted line managers for an employee.
-Below we can see examples of when an employee has one or more indirect reporting relationships.
+It supports multiple dotted-line managers for an employee.
+The following examples illustrate cases where an employee has one or more indirect reporting relationships.

 Show a single dotted line manager